 - What tone or attitude is appropriate for your audience?

-- What hardware and software will the learners have?
+- What hardware and software do the the learners have?

 - How technically savvy are the learners?